TARGET CEO HISTORY

 © History Oasis

-In 1902, he established Goodfellow Dry Goods which he renamed the Dayton's Dry Goods Company just a year later.
+In 1902, George Dayton founded Goodfellow Dry Goods but renamed it to Dayton's Dry Goods Company (eventually Target) a year later.

 As a devout Presbyterian, Dayton instilled the store with his strict religious values including closing on Sundays.